 Triple Threat Core Training by T-Nation

-The way you brace your midsection can have a profound effect on your performance in the gym.
+According to Dr. Dee, the way you brace your midsection can have a profound effect on your performance in the gym.
 When you brace correctly, it immediately boosts your strength during powerlifts, Olympic lifts, and many other resistance exercises.

 Think of your midsection as being a plastic water bottle that’s empty.
 When nothing’s in the bottle it’s easy to squeeze and smash it.
 But if you fill that plastic bottle with cement, it becomes rigid so you can’t compress it.
 That’s what happens when you bear down and increase intra-abdominal pressure (IAP) – it keeps the midsection rigid and transfers high levels of force throughout your body.